-A Juvenile Substance Abuse Curriculum Specifically Designed For Open Group/Open Admission!
+A Juvenile Risk Factor/Substance Abuse Curriculum Specifically Designed For Open Group/Open Admission!

 It's a common problem: you need an outcomes-driven substance abuse program, but it is impossible to run the kind of closed groups that a truly effective program requires.

-That’s why we developed the OPEN TO CHANGE program, a state-of-the-art substance abuse program for juveniles expressly shaped for flexible administration - and concrete results.
+That’s why we developed the OPEN TO CHANGE program, a state-of-the-art risk factor/substance abuse program for juveniles expressly shaped for flexible administration - and concrete results.

-This comprehensive open group program package— available in both adult male, adult female, and juvenile versions— features a creative new approach: participants can be added to the group at any point, while the outcome-driven model provides structure and support for individual progress and change.
+This comprehensive open group program package— available in both adult male,and adult female versions— features a creative new approach: participants can be added to the group at any point, while the outcome-driven model provides structure and support for individual progress and change.
 This allows for open group and open admissions, while still providing a sequential approach to motivation and key concepts in substance abuse treatment.